Tung-gh/Aquaman/README.md

-new Aquaman
+Aquaman is
-working on Thesis :')
+working on Thesis